 We recommend using a local supplier so it's easy to replace any lost items.
-4. Find a suitable space to store the items All pieces should be stored and managed by a centralised team, e.g. your municipality.
+4. Find a suitable space to store the items

+All pieces should be stored and managed by a centralised team, e.g. your municipality.
 The space should be easily accessible by the event organisers.
-We recommend ensuring that all items have been counted and cleaned, by the event organizers, before returning them to storage.
+We recommend ensuring that all items have been counted and cleaned before returning to storage.
 5. Set up a central online calendar Create a calendar showing the dates and details of all participating festivals and events to avoid anything being double-booked.
 Remember to let people know when they must return their dishes by in time for their next outing.